harvard-dce/mh-opsworks/README.md

 ### Metrics, alarms, and notifications

 We add and remove SNS-linked cloudwatch alarms when an instance is stopped and started.
-These alarms monitor the load, available RAM and all local disk mounts for free space.
+These alarms monitor (among other things) the load, available RAM and all local disk mounts for free space.
 You can subscribe to get notifications for these alarms in the amazon SNS console under the topic named for your cluster.

 #### Monitoring the NAT instance